saitohirga/WSJT-X/Darwin/ReadMe.txt

 use a Mac editor to examine sysctl.conf.
 (Do not use another editor - the file would be probably be corrupted.)

-There are two important parameters that you need to consider.  shmmax determines the amount of shared memory that must be allocated for WSJT-X to operate.
-This is 14680064 (14MB) and this is defined in the sysctl.conf file and should not be changed.

-It is possible to run more than one instance of WSJT-X simultaneously.
+It is possible to run two instances of WSJT-X simultaneously.
 See "Section 16.2 Frequently asked Questions" in the User Guide.
-The second important parameter shmall=17920 determines how many instances are permitted.
-This is calculated as:
-  (shmall x 4096/14680064) = 5.
-The sysctl.conf file is configured to permit up to 5 instances of wsjtx to run simultaneously.
-If this limitation is acceptable then you can continue to install the sysctl.conf file without making any alterations.
-Otherwise you must edit the file to increase shmall according to this calculation.
+If you wish to run more than two instances simutaneously, the sysctl.conf file needs to be modified.
+Please email me with your requirements and I will provide a replacement sysctl.conf to suit.